Particular/docs.particular.net/samples/azure-service-bus-netstandard/native-integration/sample.md

 ## Things to note

  * The use of the `AzureServiceBus_ConnectionString` environment variable mentioned above.
- * Execute `Receiver` first to create destination queue `NativeSender` will need to send native messages.
+ * Execute `Receiver` first to create the destination queue that `NativeSender` will need to send native messages.